-Approach to preventing money laundering
+Our approach to preventing money laundering

 As the gambling supervisory body we have a duty to ensure adequate controls are in place to prevent casinos in this country being used for money laundering or terrorist funding.

-The Statement of Principles for Licensing and Regulation sets out the principles which underpin the our approach to investigations and prosecutions.
+Our Statement of Principles for Licensing and Regulation sets out the principles which underpin the our approach to investigations and prosecutions.

 Keeping you informed